 The first step: I sent a sample of my writing to get rated.
 As a topic, I chose the beautiful architecture of the Mosque Hassan II. in Casablanca.

 I did a quick online research to become an “expert” and wrote a few words about mattresses for an online mattress store.
 Press submit and wait for acceptance.

-Then calm my heartbeat and have a coffee.
+Calm my heartbeat and have a coffee.
 Shorty after that, I had my first 37 cents.
 Woohoo…!!
 It was so easy to start freelance writing on Textbroker!

 I realised that one can really make money writing content for others.
-The advantages of Textbroker are that there are always lots of orders available immediately.
+The advantage of Textbroker is that there are always lots of orders available immediately.
 You can start anytime.
 In addition, the clients do not expect too much.

-I have written more than 1000 articles and never had a cancellation and very, very rarely a request to change something.
+I have written more than 1000 articles on Textbroker and never had a cancellation and very, very rarely a request to change something.
 That way I regularly made 500 $/month when we needed that amount and I can honestly say that Textbroker is a legit way to make money writing and not a scam.

-To make 500 $, I worked two to three hours a day, six days a week.
-I would only then end my work after reaching a minimum of 20 Euro.
+To make 500 $, I worked three hours a day, six days a week.
+I would only then end my work after reaching a minimum of 20 Euro that day.

 I assume my investment of time could be less but I easily got distracted while researching.
-Once I even ended up registering at an online shop I was supposed to describe.
+Once I even ended up registering (and shopping!!) at an online shop I was supposed to describe.

 But I just had to have that nice summer skirt!

-Please, read my best advice for mastering this work-at-home mom thing, if you are just getting started.
+Please, read my best advice for mastering this work-at-home as a freelance writer thing, if you are just getting started.

 - Use your real name.
-I used “Casablanca” as a nickname, but in my profile and messages, I signed with my real name.
+I use “Casablanca” as a nickname, but in my profile and messages, I signed with my real name.
 Maybe one day a client tries to contact you outside Textbroker to give you (better-paid!) work.
 This has happened to me and I still work for this client here and there.
 So, use your real name or an alias that people can find via google, Facebook, etc. (Textbroker does not allow writers and clients to exchange contact data directly on Textbroker.)

 - Use your expertise.
 Chances are you already are an expert in some fields.
 Maybe you shop online on a regular basis, you like browser games or do the “insurance stuff” for your entire family.

 - Do not limit yourself to your favorite topics.
-Once my husband suggested I should write about printers from the computer company he worked for in that time.
+Once, my husband suggested I should write about printers from the computer company he worked for in that time.
 He claimed he could update me about every relevant detail and then I could write that article in no time.
 Well, hubby had then no time for that.
-Because you can only take on an order at a time, I ended up doing that order all be myself, realizing that you can write just about anything if you take the time to research some facts.
+Because you can only take on an order at a time, I ended up doing that order all be myself, realizing that you can write just about anything.
+Just take the time to research some facts.